National Direct Instruction Conference and Institutes (Eugene)

 PLEASE READ THE FOLLOWING IF YOU ARE REGISTERING FOR PROGRAM TRAINING: We strongly recommend that you administer DI placement tests to your students before registering for program training.
 For placement tests and instructions, click here.

 Whether you’re an instructional coach, peer coach or administrator responsible for improving student performance, one of the most critical roles in a successful Direct Instruction implementation is the coach.
 With good, careful coaching, teachers will become more skilled and proficient in teaching the DI programs, and students will excel with improved instruction.
 For more information, click here.

 Administrator's Institute: Effective Implementation of DI for All Students

 A successful Direct Instruction (DI) implementation requires the active participation of a fully engaged administrative team.
 The role of these individuals is to ensure student achievement by setting up the implementation for success, provide ongoing support to teachers and paraprofessionals, monitor the effectiveness of instruction, and solve implementation problems as they arise.
 This intensive four-day session provides a deeper understanding of the rationale for the comprehensive DI schoolwide model as it guides administrators through the practical and proven steps that promote student learning.
 For more information, click here.

 Institute on Becoming a DI Trainer

 Has your district received training and on-site coaching support for implementing Direct Instruction (DI), and is now looking for ways of maintaining the implementation with a high level of fidelity?
-The institute on "Becoming an Effective DI Trainer" at the National Direct Instruction Training Conference and Institutes in Eugene, OR can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
-Stay tuned for the separate applications for this special session.
+The institute on "Becoming an Effective DI Trainer" can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+Applications are pdf now available pdf and due by June 10th.
 For more information, click here.

 |The Venue||Visitor Information|